-Unfortunately, taking on a new employee comes with a great deal of risk.
-Making the wrong hire can derail plans for your small business, disrupting operations or causing friction in the workplace—a hiring manager’s worst nightmare.
+Hiring a new employee likely means your small business is growing.
+It’s an exciting time, but with the company’s need for expansion comes a great deal of risk.
+Making the wrong hire can derail plans, disrupt operations and cause friction in the workplace—a hiring manager’s worst nightmare.

-Many employers get caught up in the exhilarating rush of the hiring process—then fail to verify simple qualifications such as education.
-What looked like your dream candidate on paper might not actually be so dreamy, especially if they lied on their application or resume.
+What looked like your dream candidate on paper might not be so dreamy if it’s found they lied on their resume.

 What is Education Verification?

-Most jobs require some at least some degree of education—the same is likely true for your small business’s open position.
+Most jobs require a minimum level of education—the same is likely true for your small business’ open position.

 - Education degrees